jgori-ouistiti/CoopIHC/docs/guide/modularity.rst

 Our custom observation Engine
 --------------------------------

 We can now wrap our bundle for the eye-movement model into an observation engine.
 First we must notice that the states are not compatible: the eye-movement model is expressed in a [-1,1] Box, while the pointing model is in a {0,1,2,...,29,30} grid.
-The :doc:`StateElement<../modules/coopihc/space>` object has a ``cast`` method that allows one to cast states from one space to another, see e.g. below
+The :py:mod:`StateElement <coopihc.space.StateElement.StateElement>` object has a ``cast`` method that allows one to cast states from one space to another, see e.g. below

 .. code-block:: python